logto-io/logto/packages/connector-wechat-native/README.md

 > 💡 **Tip**
 >
-> You can skip some sections if you already finished.
+> You can skip some sections if you have already finished.

 ### Create an account